ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 #### Tunda Bhuj (3285m) to Thakur Kuan (3560m)

 Today, the river flow close to the trail and one could hear the sound of it crashing its way through the rocks.
-The treeline begins to diminish and some patches of bushes are to be seen.
-Along the trail, some Bhoj(Birch) trees could be seen on the slopes of mountains which gives the name to the Tunda Bhuj campsite.
+The treeline begins to diminish and only some patches of bushes are to be seen.
+Along the trail, some Bhoj(Birch) trees could also be seen on the slopes of mountains which gives the name to the Tunda Bhuj campsite.
 After reaching Thakur Kuan campsite, we went for an acclimatization walk on a nearby hill.

 <figure>
   <img src="https://c2.staticflickr.com/2/1962/43507801820_8600d2f355_o.jpg" alt="Thakur Kuan campsite from nearby hill"/>
   <figcaption>Thakur Kuan campsite from nearby hill</figcaption>
 </figure>

 There was another shepherd tent nearby with a big flock of sheeps and goats.
-Upon hearing the answer that we have come from far places to trek in the valley, he shown some surprise on why would someone make such effort and spend money to come this far and what is there to gain.
+In our conversation, when we told that we have come from far places to trek in the valley, he was little surprised on why would someone make such effort and spend money to come this far and what is there to gain for us.
 Some of us were amused by the expression of faces of sheeps and goats made good use of their mobile cameras.

 #### Thakur Kuan (3560m) to Odi Thatch (3879m)

 The trail goes across the river just after few minutes of walk.
-We had two hurdles to cross, a travferse along the steep rock face by the river and a natural bridge on the river.
+We had three hurdles to cross, a traverse along the steep rock face by the river and two natural bridges on the river.
 Our trek leader suggested us that we don our helmets as the traversal of the rock face and crossing the bridge could be tricky.

-The bridge called as Pandu Pul, is a huge boulder placed right on the river.
+The bridges called as Pandu Pul, is a huge boulder placed right on the river.
 Local legend says it was placed by Bheem, one among Pandavas.
 The river flow beneath the rock through the small passage.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/pccofvns/45274004802/in/dateposted-public/" title="Parbati flow beneath the natuaral bridge"><img src="https://farm2.staticflickr.com/1980/45274004802_77146c3226_b.jpg" width="1024" height="576" alt="Parbati flow beneath the natuaral bridge"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>